lwdozal/lwdozal.github.io/README.md

-**Laura W. Dozal** - PhD Candidate at the University of Arizona’s School of Information (iSchool).
-Methods Expert in Network Analysis, Machine Learning, and Data Mining.
+**Laura W. Dozal**
+- PhD Candidate at the University of Arizona’s College of Information (iSchool).

-Computational Social Scientist with 5+ years of specialization in information behavior and visual analysis through AI and knowledge discovery
+Computational Social Scientist with 6+ years of specialization in information behavior and visual analysis through Computer Vision, Natural Language Processings, Graph Science and knowledge discovery